Skip to main content

 When to read the Critical Information Summary

 Every telco must have a Critical Information Summary (CIS) on their website for each product, service and plan.
-For postpaid services, the telco must provide a copy of the CIS to you before you commit to a sale – some exceptions apply.
+For postpaid services, the telco must provide a copy of the CIS to you before you buy (some exceptions apply).

 Read the CIS before you enter into a contract for a new service or plan.

-If you buy a new product or service over the phone, you have 2 choices:
+If you buy a new product or service over the phone:

-- You can decide you don’t want to wait for the CIS before the sale.
-If you do this, the sales representative has to tell you the main details before you buy.
+2. If you don’t want to wait for the CIS before the sale, the sales representative has to tell you the main details before you buy.
 Within 5 business days of the sale, they must send you a copy of the CIS.

 A sales representative must not encourage you to give up your right to read the CIS.
 If you think they are doing this, you should complain to the telco.
-If you are not satisfied with their response, complain to the telecommunications ombudsman.
+If you are not satisfied with their response, complain to the Telecommunications Industry Ombudsman.